ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-in-page-navigation/readme.md

 Please refer to the [Ontario Design System](https://designsystem.ontario.ca/components/detail/in-page-navigation.html) for current documentation guidance.

+If no list item content is provided in the default slot, the component renders the heading and skip link without navigation links and logs a console warning to help authors catch the missing items.

 ## Accessibility guidance

 - Match each navigation link label to the destination section heading text.